Warning Label Design and Analysis

 - Developing programs for clients to evaluate warning effectiveness

 Our research and design activities have resulted in numerous publications on a great variety of engineering topics.
-An extensive list of publications, as well as some samples of our work products, can be found below.
+An extensive list of publications related to warnings can be found here.
+Some samples of our warnings-related work products can be found here.

 How to Design Warnings

 A number of models and numerous publications have been developed by Dr. Miller and Dr. Lehto to describe an orderly and reasonably rigorous methodology for researching, designing and testing warnings and other product information.
 Several of these appear in the following.

 The first is the Linear Sequence Determining Warnings Adequacy (left).
 It comes from our first Warnings Book: (Lehto, M.R. and Miller, J.M.
 (1986).
 Warnings: Volume 1: Fundamentals, Design and Evaluation Methodologies.
 Ann Arbor, MI: Fuller Technical Publishing).